esnunes/learning-notebook/README.md

 ## Public Learning Notebook

-You might be a bit concerned about sharing your notes but think about the benefit of it.
+You might be a bit concerned about sharing your notes but think about the benefits of it.
 By making them public everybody can learn with it, people can watch them, even do pull requests in order to enhance the quality of the information.

 Although all your notes will be public, and they may help other people, don't mind about:
 - the structure of them;